joenandez/codename_slashflow/README.md

 The workflow and commands are simple

-1. `new_task` - start a new task, document the task, create an initial plan
+1. `new_task` - start a new task, document the task, create an initial well researched implementation plan

+2. `create_tasks` - creates a task list with detailed sub-tasks based on your implementation plan, including a sub-agent parralelization strategy

-2. `session_handoff` - document progress/status to start a new thread with fresh context
+3. `session_handoff` - document progress/status to start a new thread with fresh context

-3. `resume_task` - find active_tasks, read all documentation and session_log, and continue where you left off
+4. `resume_task` - find active_tasks, read all documentation and session_log, and continue where you left off

+5. `create_tasks` - generate detailed task lists with parallel sub-agent execution strategies

-4. `code_review` - 3 stages of code_review conducted by an independent sub-agent to catch issues/gaps
+6. `code_review` - 3 stages of code_review conducted by an independent sub-agent to catch issues/gaps

-5. `finish_task` - update session_log, dispatch independent agent to fully document the feature and PR description.
+7. `finish_task` - update session_log, dispatch independent agent to fully document the feature and PR description.

 Its perfect for people new to Agentic Coding and Context Engineering who want to be more productive but aren't sure where to start.